TechByKen/text-to-speech/Readme.md

-This is text to speech project. i utilized HTML, CSS and JavaScript while also m,aking use of web speech api.
+This is text to speech project.
+I utilized HTML, CSS and JavaScript while also m,aking use of web speech api.

 Cool project to build.
 Cheers